Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Introduction

-We find that among reliable/mainstream news websites, synthetic articles increased in prevalence by 79.4\% (9.4\% of news articles in January 2022 to 16.8\% April 2023) while among unreliable/misinformation websites, the prevalence increased by 342\% (3.6\% of news articles in January 2022 to 16.2\% in April 2023).
-Examining the content of synthetic articles, we find that while mainstream/reliable news websites have largely utilized synthetic articles to report on financial news, COVID-19 statistics, and sports, misinformation/unreliable news websites have reported on a wide range of topics including US Presidential politics and the Russo-Ukrainian War.
+We find that among reliable/mainstream news websites, synthetic articles increased in prevalence by 57.3\% (0.88\% of news articles in January 2022 to 1.39\% in May 2023) while among unreliable/misinformation websites, the prevalence increased by 474\% (0.39\% of news articles in January 2022 to 2.22\% in May 2023).
+Examining the content of synthetic articles, we find that while mainstream/reliable news websites have largely utilized synthetic articles to report on financial and business-related news, misinformation/unreliable news websites have reported on a wide range of topics ranging from world affairs (\textit{e.g.}, the Russo-Ukrainian War) to human health (\textit{e.g.}, COVID-19).
+Examining the impact of ChatGPT on the prevalence of synthetic content, we further find that its release coincided with significant increases in machine-generated articles on misinformation websites and unpopular mainstream news websites.

-Estimating the impact of the release of ChatGPT on the prevalence of synthetic articles, we find that while large mainstream websites did not see a significant (0.19\% absolute increase) in synthetic articles, there was an average absolute increase of 2.56\% in the percentage of synthetic articles on misinformation websites.
-Finally, utilizing data from the social media platform Reddit, we analyze users' interactions with synthetic news articles.
-Between January 1, 2022 and March 31, 2023, we observe a 67.8\% increase in the number of synthetic mainstream articles posted to Reddit and a 131\% increase in the number of synthetic misinformation news articles.
-This corresponded with a 281\% increase in the number of comments on Reddit submissions featuring a synthetic mainstream article and a 631\% increase in the number of comments on Reddit submissions featuring a synthetic misinformation article.

 Our work presents one of the first in-depth analyses of the growth of synthetic articles across the news ecosystem.
-We show that throughout 2022, particularly after the release of ChatGPT, misinformation websites have rapidly increased the amount of synthetic content on their websites.
-As misinformation websites increasingly utilize synthetic articles, we hope that our work can serve as the basis for helping to identify the misuse of LLMs and for future studies on the spread of misinformation.
+We show that throughout 2022 and 2023, particularly after the release of ChatGPT, many misinformation websites have rapidly increased the amount of synthetic content on their websites.
+As misinformation websites increasingly utilize synthetic articles, we hope that our work can serve as the basis for identifying the use of LLMs and for helping enable future studies on the spread of misinformation.